 Rick Darke is a Pennsylvania-based consultant, author, photographer and teacher whose work blends art, ecology and cultural geography in the design and conservation of living landscapes.
 His projects include parks, preserves, scenic byways, private and public gardens, transportation corridors and post-industrial landscapes including the Iron Garden at Pittsburgh's Carrie Furnaces.
 Darke's work has been featured in The New York Times and on National Public Radio and is reflected in his many books including, "The American Woodland Garden," "The Living Landscape (co-authored with Doug Tallamy)," and "Gardens of the High Line (co-authored with Piet Oudolf)."
 Darke wrote and photographed the chapter Wright in the Woods for Lynda Waggoner's book, "Fallingwater," which celebrates the 75th anniversary of the groundbreaking.
 He has been studying and photographing Fallingwater's landscape for more than 35 years.
 See rickdarke.com for further info.

-For this webinar on Dec.
-14, 2020, Fallingwater’s 2020 Judy Cheteyan Collections Intern Gabrielle Roth shared information about the integral role Edgar Kaufmann jr. played in the Museum of Modern Art's Good Design exhibition series.
-Objects exhibited as part of the Good Design series can also be found at Fallingwater and Gabrielle discussed how Good Design influenced the house’s iconic décor.
+View this Dec.
+14 webinar as Fallingwater’s 2020 Judy Cheteyan Collections Intern Gabrielle Roth shares information about the integral role Edgar Kaufmann jr. played in MoMA’s Good Design exhibition series and discusses how Good Design series objects influenced Fallingwater’s iconic décor.

 Learn meditation with Dr. Barry Kerzin, personal physician to His Holiness the Dalai Lama.
 On October 28, Dr. Kerzin led a free meditation session live from Fallingwater.
 This unique opportunity explored the therapeutic benefits of meditation in a natural setting.